-Steam Deck OLED Version
+Steam Deck OLED version

-Burn-in on Steam Deck screen
+Screen burn-in phenomenon on Steam Deck consoles.

 Source link